How To Optimise Header Tags for SEO

 Example of H1 tags

-You need to include relevant HTML tags for ecommerce.
-This is a vital factor in ecommerce SEO as it helps Google understand what your online store is about.
 The most appropriate Title and H1 Tags also help Google understand the most important aspect of every page on your web store.

-Shown below are three examples of web pages of top eCommerce websites in the UK.
 You can see that they use specific title tags that describe the products they sell.
 Even a casual visitor will quickly understand everything that the ecommerce store sells.

 Title tag example on search results page